uniqpath/dmt/core/node/connectome/README.md

 ## Features

 - send and receive json messages
-- RPC calls on objects
+- RPC calls on javascript objects
 - send and receive files

-All messages and chunks are encrypted.
+All messages and file chunks are encrypted.

 ## How to start?